pedro-abundio-wang/deep-learning/2 improving-deep-neural-networks[[hyperparameter-tuning]-[regularization]-[optimization]]/Readme.md

 - Dropout can have different `keep_prob` per layer.
 If you're more worried about some layers overfitting than others, you can set a lower `keep_prob` for some layers than others.
 The downside is, this gives you even more hyperparameters to search for using cross-validation.
 One other alternative might be to have some layers where you apply dropout and some layers where you don't apply dropout and then just have one hyperparameter, which is a `keep_prob` for the layers for which you do apply dropouts.
 - The input layer dropout has to be near 1 or no dropout because you don't want to eliminate a lot of features.
 - A lot of researchers are using dropout with Computer Vision (CV) because they have a very big input size and almost never have enough data, so overfitting is the usual problem.
 And dropout is a regularization technique to prevent overfitting.
 - A downside of dropout is that the cost function J is not well defined and it will be hard to debug (plot J by iteration).
-To solve that you'll need to turn off dropout, set all the `keep_prob`s to 1, and then run the code and check that it monotonically decreases J and then turn on the dropouts again.
+To solve that you'll need to turn off dropout, set all the `keep_prob` to 1, and then run the code and check that it monotonically decreases J and then turn on the dropouts again.

 ### Other regularization methods